nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 acquired for message transmission and reception buffers in AMS is allocated from limited ION working memory, which is fixed at ION start-up time; this limits the rate at which AMS messages may be originated and acquired.
-When --DAMS_INDUSTRIAL is set at compile time, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions; this enables much higher message traffic rates on
+When -DAMS_INDUSTRIAL is set at compile time, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions; this enables much higher message traffic rates on